Coronavirus and Fever Policy:

 A Telehealth visit provides clinical services such as discussing your symptoms or any other concerns, treatment plan, and refilling any prescriptions from the comfort of your home.
 Coverage and duration for a Telehealth visit is based on your health insurance.
 There is no additional cost for a Telehealth visit in comparison to an in-office visit.

-Please do not come to our office for any symptoms of coronavirus before speaking on the phone with a triage staff member.
+Please do not come to our office for any symptoms of coronavirus or the flu before speaking on the phone with a triage staff member.

-If you have traveled from an area with ongoing spread or exposed to coronavirus and WITHOUT any symptoms, we recommend 10 days of quarantine or 5 days for those who receive a negative COVID-19 test result on day 5, 6, or 7 before resuming your next allergy shots or your next scheduled appointment.
-The exception would be if you are consistently interacting with someone within your own home who has tested positive for COVID-19, then quarantine for 5-10 days with a repeat negative COVID test.
+If you have traveled from an area with ongoing spread or exposed to coronavirus and WITHOUT any symptoms, we recommend 5 days of quarantine and obtatin a Covid test with onset of any respiratory symptoms.
+Document a negative COVID-19 test result on day 5, 6, or 7 before resuming your next allergy shots or your next scheduled appointment.
 If your initial test result was negative, it is possible that you were very early in the infection at the time you were tested and could test positive later, or you could be exposed later living in the same household and then develop the illness.

 Thank you for your cooperation and patience.